firebus/posole/README.md

 What's the point?
 -----------------

-The goal was to write a very simple, and very ugly heads or tails application using spaceport.io, mongolab-hosted mongodb, and betable.
+The goal was to write a very simple, and very ugly, heads or tails game using spaceport.io, mongolab-hosted mongodb, and betable.
 2 out of 3 is so-so. betable was the last thing on my todo list and I wasn't able to unravel their sample applications in the time I had left.